Compare FREE Quotes on Loft Conversion

 This regulation only applies to homes in England and Wales.
 In Northern Ireland and Scotland, there are no regulations for shared boundaries.

-Through a party wall award, you and your neighbour can agree on which work can be done, how and when it should be carried out, and who will pay for each part.
+Through a party wall agreement for loft conversions, you and your neighbour can agree on which work can be done, how and when it should be carried out, and who will pay for each part.
+You can learn more about how to draft a party wall agreement template in this complete guide.

 Unlike planning permissions, which aim to gain approval to carry out construction, such as a loft conversion, building regulations applications ensure your new development meets safety protocols and energy standards.